photo-cli/photo-cli/README.md

 You may change default separator (`-`) via [settings](#settings) command with a setting key `AddressSeparator`

+### 6. Caching Reverse Geocode Responses

+Since the responses in close coordinate's requests in pretty close results, we implemented a caching mechanism for optimization.
+This is done by rounding the fractional digits of coordinates from the end.
+We are currently only use 4 fraction digits.

+For example the original coordinate for 39.92501234567890, 32.83471234567890 will interpreted as 39.9250, 32.8347 internally before sending the request.

+If you need more precise results in your reverse geocode responses, you can increase this value on [settings](#settings) with a key of `CoordinatePrecision`.

 ## Usages

 We can't cover all possible options, because there are so many option combination.
 Some important [copy](#copy) command examples with comparing of original photos directory structure and output directory of `photo-cli` listed below.